getazureready/sappwrpltintpvt/Lab 4/Lab 4  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

     <img src="./media/image91.png"
 style="width:6.26806in;height:2.71458in" />

-18. After the completing it shows connected.
+18. After completing it shows connected.

     <img src="./media/image92.png" style="width:6.26806in;height:2.075in" />